 The following tables give statistics of the numbers of industrial disputes and workers involved, and numbers of working days lost.
-The figures are given as averages over a period of years and annual totals are shown from 1959 onwards.
-Particulars of all disputes in progress during the year are included in the annual figures whether the dispute commenced in that year or was in progress at the beginning of the year.
+Particulars of all disputes in progress during the year are included, whether the dispute commenced in that year or was in progress at the beginning of the year.
 Consequently, details of "the number of disputes" and "workers involved" in disputes which commenced in any year and were still in progress during the following year will be included in the figures for both years.